jeskodes/milestone-project-1-jesk/README.md

 1. Carousel Template: [add credits]
 2. Carousel Template: [add credits]

-Welcome Section
+### Welcome Section

 This section provides a photo and a brief introduction to the photographer, Penny; this was kept short as the webpage needed to be responsive so it would have taken up too much space on smaller screens.
 It was also kept short as the user's main objective visitng the site is to find out about the workshops being offered.
 There is a link to "read more" at the end of the introduction to the photographer which takes the user to the "About the Photographer" Section if they would like to read more.

-Workshops Cards Section
+### Workshops Cards Section

 This section has 4 cards each with a brief overview of the different workshops available.
 Each card has a different image which is taken by the photographer.
 The cards are also links which take the user to the main "Workshops" section.
 My research showed that cards are a popular feature to use to give the user information.
 The cards also presented an opportunity to learn more about and experiment with both grid and flex.
 I initially started off with a youtube tutorial on how to make cards using grid (credits below) - however, I found that for my purposes and the way I wanted the cards to respond, I eventually went from using grid to flex.
 This meant that the cards would wrap responsively without media queries.
 Challenges I found here were keeping a track of which element was the flex parent and which the flex child.
 I also found the cards were bigger than I wanted so I experimented with changing the height, font size, margins and padding to get them to a size I wanted.
 I have not yet been able to get the cards to stay a fixed size, for example if the text length changes, so the workaround has been to experiment with the text length and content to keep all cards an equal size.

-Workshops Section (to be completed)
+### Workshops Section (to be completed)

--4 simple full page cards compose of image (on larger screens), h3 and p and centered text which list the features of the each workshop based on the user stories for the workshops.
+- 4 simple full page cards compose of image (on larger screens), h3 and p and centered text which list the features of the each workshop based on the user stories for the workshops.
--Internal links from the workshop cards to these section and links in this section to the register form page.
+- Internal links from the workshop cards to these section and links in this section to the register form page.

-About the Photographer Section
+### About the Photographer Section

--Simple card with image of the photographer and information about: who the photographer is, their experience, knowledge and skills.
+- Simple card with image of the photographer and information about: who the photographer is, their experience, knowledge and skills.
 More information about how the workshops are run and why the photographer runs the workshops.
--External links (in new tabs) to the photographer's youtube channel, instagram, flickr and zen photos (where prints can be purchased).
+- External links (in new tabs) to the photographer's youtube channel, instagram, flickr and zen photos (where prints can be purchased).
--Ideally an embedded youtube clip that does not autoplay.
+- Ideally an embedded youtube clip that does not autoplay.

-The Footer
+### The Footer

--Copyright information.
+- Copyright information.
--Links to the photographer's social media sites  (in new tabs).
+- Links to the photographer's social media sites  (in new tabs).
--Link to the register form.
+- Link to the register form.
--Link to workshops.
+- Link to workshops.
--Contact information - business email address.
+- Contact information - business email address.

-Register Page
+### Register Page

 Short, simple form where the user is required to input their name and email address and select from a drop down menu which workshop they are interested in.
 The form is overlayed on another example of the photographer's wildlife photos.
 Ideally parts or all of the sign up form are transparent enough so that the image can be seen behind, but not enough that it causes contrast issues for accessibility.